RAID Data RecoverySAN Data Recovery Service

 Software Corruption

 Software corruption can also lead to data loss on SANs.
 This can occur for various reasons, such as firmware or operating system bugs, virus or malware infections, or incorrect software updates.
-Software corruption can sometimes happen due to problems with the SAN’s drivers or firmware.

 Natural Disasters